 Ted Hewitt, president of the Social Sciences and Humanities Research Council of Canada (SSHRC), today applauded five talented students who have been named this year’s top research storytellers.
 The five were selected from among 25 finalists in a national challenge to find innovative ways to communicate the impact of social sciences and humanities research.

 SSHRC’s annual Storytellers contest challenges postsecondary students to demonstrate—in three minutes or 300 words—how SSHRC-funded research is making a difference in the lives of Canadians.
-The 25 finalists this year presented research on a range of important issues, including big data, climate change, Indigenous knowledge, youth, food security and immigration.
-All highlighted how knowledge from the social sciences and humanities helps Canadians understand and improve the world around us.
+This year’s 25 finalists presented research on a range of important issues, including immigration, national and personal identity, the value of art, child psychology, health, and education.
+All highlighted how knowledge from the social sciences and humanities helps Canadians understand and improve our society and our global communities.

-The final round of competition took place in front of a live audience at the 2017 Congress of the Humanities and Social Sciences, hosted by Ryerson University in Toronto.
+The final round of the competition took place in front of a live audience at the 2018 Congress of the Humanities and Social Sciences, hosted by the University of Regina in Saskatchewan.

-Judging the competitors were Sylvie Dostaler, manager of outreach and public affairs at SSHRC; Shari Graydon, author, journalist and founder of Informed Opinions; Paul Kennedy, host of CBC Radio’s Ideas; Guy Laforest, president of the Federation for the Humanities and Social Sciences; and Pierre Normand, vice-president of External Relations and Communications at the Canada Foundation for Innovation.
+The expert panel of judges included: Dominique Bérubé, vice-president of Research Programs at SSHRC; Shari Graydon, author, journalist and founder of Informed Opinions; Tom Howell, co-producer of CBC Radio’s Ideas; Guy Laforest, president of the Federation for the Humanities and Social Sciences; and Allyson Stevenson, Tier II Canada Research Chair in Indigenous Peoples and Global Social Justice in the Department of Politics and International Studies at the University of Regina

 For media enquiries, contact: